Post Fetaured Image

 If you apply online through a district’s hiring portal, you’ll have to create a username and password, so make sure you keep track of this information so you can follow up on the status of your application.

-After you submit your resume and get called for an interview, before you go make sure you read our article, How To Answer The Top 4 Toughest Interview Questions For Teachers, so that you’re prepared for this next step in the application process.
+Before you go to your interview make sure you read our article, How To Answer The Top 4 Toughest Interview Questions For Teachers, so that you’re prepared for this next step in the application process.

-Preparation is the key to give yourself the best shot at landing a job.
+In the end, preparation is the key to giving yourself the best shot at landing a job.

 Topics: Teaching Jobs